 - Have a large pitcher (8 cups or more) ready.

 - Add about ¼ cup of simple syrup or sugar.
 Stir well, especially if using granulated sugar.
 It needs to dissolve completely.
+Add more ice cubes and club soda or sparkling water (if using) to almost fill the pitcher.
+Add more ice and club soda to almost fill the pitcher.

 - Stir the sangria and check the sweetness.
-Add more syrup if needed and take into account that the fruit will release juice with the passing hours.
+Add more syrup if needed, and take into account that the fruit will release juice with the passing hours.

 - Serve in glasses with fruit slices.